-When you submit an application, you’ll be sent to a “Thank You” page.
-Applicants will receive an email confirming receipt from our Volunteer Coordinator within a few days of submitting an app.
+When you submit an application, you’ll be sent to a “Thank You” page and you will immediately receive an automated email receipt.

-April – June: Application form is open, and apps are sent to team leads for review.
-If a position gets a large number of responses, we may close that listing early.
+Phase 1: Application form is open, and apps are sent to team leads for review.
+If a position gets a large number of responses, we may announce that that listing is closed early.

 –> IMPORTANT: Chosen volunteers MUST complete a confirmation step as indicated in the approval email before they will be fully confirmed and scheduled.
 Not completing this step will result in cancellation of volunteer approval, and you will be replaced.

-August: Team leads and Volunteer Coordinator start scheduling volunteers.
-Approved volunteers will receive email with more information.
-Volunteer comp passes will be issued at this point as well.
+Phase 3: Team leads and Volunteer Coordinator start scheduling volunteers.
+Approved volunteers will receive an email with more information.
+Volunteer comp passes will be issued at this point as well (via Eventbrite).
 If a confirmed volunteer needs a refund from a previously purchased ticket, they will have access to a form to start the process.
 ALL Wasteland attendees use a ticket from the Eventbrite ticketing system.
 If you’re someone with a comped admission, you will still use the eventbrite ticket that is sent to you (it will simply read “Special Entry” to indicate that it is a comped ticket).